 For example, our co-op is an independent cooperative that thrives on providing food to our local community.
 In contrast, Blue Diamond Almond Growers is a co-operative of hundreds of almond suppliers in California that markets their product all over the globe, including here at the Kootenay Co-op!

 Co-ops are durable and resilient

-There is growing evidence suggesting that co-op businesses last longer, providing sustainable, long-term employment and enjoying long-term partnerships within their communities and industries.
+There is growing evidence suggesting that co-op businesses last longer, provide sustainable, long-term employment and enjoy long-term partnerships within their communities and industries.